-All the resulting fair value estimates are included in level 3 except for certain derivative contracts, where the fair values have been determined based on present values and the discount rates used were adjusted for counterparty or own credit risk.
+All the resulting fair value estimates are included in level 3.
+In prior year for certain derivative contracts the fair values were determined based on present values and the discount rates used were adjusted for counterparty or own credit risk.